Promoting the Use of Renewable Energy in Hong Kong

 In year 2000, the Energy Efficiency Office commissioned a two-stage consultancy study to investigate the viability of using renewable energy resources such as solar energy, wind energy, wave energy, landfill gas, etc. in Hong Kong.
 Stage 1 of the study, completed in December 2002, evaluated the potentials of various forms of renewable energy for wide-scale local use, and their related legal, institutional and promotional issues.
 It also made recommendations for formulating an implementation strategy.
 Stage 2 of the study involved the installation of different types of photovoltaic panels in Wanchai Tower so as to collect technical data to assess their performance under local weather and environmental conditions.
 The twelve-month performance monitoring work was completed in March 2004.

-The reports of the whole study can be dowloaded here:
+The reports of the whole study can be downloaded here:

 In 2005, the Energy Efficiency Office published the "Technical Guidelines on Grid Connection of Small-scale Renewable Energy Power Systems".
 The Technical Guidelines provides information on the safety aspect, equipment protection aspect, reliability aspect, and power quality aspect of small-scale renewable energy systems.
 In 2007, a revised edition of the technical guidelines, titled "This web page has hyperlinks which may transfer you to third-party website.Technical Guidelines on Grid Connection of Renewable Energy Power Systems (2007 Edition)" was made available to the public, which extends the applicable capacity limit of the original guidelines from 200kW to 1MW.